xiaoyeli/superlu_dist/README.md

 SuperLU_DIST/SRC/      C source code, to be compiled into libsuperlu_dist.a SuperLU_DIST/TEST/     Testing code
 SuperLU_DIST/lib/      contains library archive libsuperlu_dist.a
-SuperLU_DIST/Makefile  top level Makefile that does installation and testing SuperLU_DIST/make.inc  compiler, compiler flags, library definitions and C
+SuperLU_DIST/Makefile  top-level Makefile that does installation and testing SuperLU_DIST/make.inc  compiler, compiler flags, library definitions and C
 	               preprocessor definitions, included in all Makefiles.
-	               (You may need to edit it to suit for your system before compiling the whole package.)
+	               (You may need to edit it to suit your system before compiling the whole package.)
 SuperLU_DIST/MAKE_INC/ sample machine-specific make.inc files
 ```